wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/remote.rst

 ``connection``
 --------------

-Specify the type of connection being enabled: secure or using syslog.
+Specifies a type of incoming connection to accept: secure or syslog.

 .. topic:: Default value